aabadie/riot-generator/README.rst

 Usage
 .....

-RIOT code generator uses subcommands for generating the code for applications, tests, packages and board support::
+``riotgen`` uses subcommands for generating the code for applications, tests, packages and board support::

     riotgen --help